Breese-Wilde Model 5: Serial Number 1

-In 1927, Inspired by Charles A. Lindbergh's successful trans-Atlantic flight, James D. Dole, the Hawaii pineapple magnate, put up a prize of US$25,000 for the first fixed-wing aircraft to fly the 3870 km from Oakland, California to Honolulu, Hawaii, and US$10,000 for second place.
-Oakland built a 7,020 foot long runway, which was the longest in the world at the time in just 21 days to meet the Dole race start.
-Livingston Gilson Irving, (1895 –1983) was an decorated American World War I pilot who served in the 103d Aero Squadron, 3d Pursuit Group, U.S. Army Air Service, A.E.F., near Bantheville, France.
+In 1927, Inspired by Charles A. Lindbergh's successful trans-Atlantic flight, James D. Dole, the Hawaii pineapple magnate, put up a prize of $25,000 for the first fixed-wing aircraft to fly the 3870 km from Oakland, California to Honolulu, Hawaii, and $10,000 for second place.
+Oakland built a 7,020 foot-long runway, which was the longest in the world at the time, in just 21 days to meet the Dole race start.
+Livingston Gilson Irving, (1895 –1983) was a decorated American World War I pilot who served in the 103d Aero Squadron, 3d Pursuit Group, U.S. Army Air Service, A.E.F., near Bantheville, France.
 Irvine was the first contestant to enter the Dole Air Derby.
 The aircraft he chose to purchase for the attempt was the first Breese-Wilde monoplane.
-Irvines father Samuel C. Irving was mayor of Berkeley and owner of San Francisco-based, Paraffine Companies Inc. where both worked.
+Irving's father, Samuel C. Irving, was mayor of Berkeley and owner of San Francisco-based Paraffine Companies Inc., where both worked.
 The company and its employees sponsored the aircraft for the attempt, naming it the Pabco Pacific Flyer and painted with the Indian head of his World War I unit.
 While most contestants had navigators, Irving was the only one qualified for both positions.
 While on the takeoff attempt for the Dole prize, Irving overran the runway.
-He was towed back, launched again, and crashed after stalling the heavily loaded bright orange Pabco Pacific Flyer.
+He was towed back, launched again, and crashed after stalling the heavily loaded, bright orange plane.
 The landing gear collapsed, which precluded him from racing.